Sunday, October 26, 2008

 It's a real conglomeration of miscellaneous sources.
 Lately I've been really interested in Early Netherlandish art.
 I find the compositions, colors and meticulous handling of details really beautiful.
 A few years ago I became very intrigued by illuminated manuscripts and medieval tapestries and that is still a source of inspiration for me.
 Of course I love surrealism and symbolism and the artists of those movements like William Blake, De Chirico, Max Ernst and Henry Fuseli.
 As an illustrator I am inspired by the books I grew up reading as a kid.
 I love the work of Chris Van Allsburg, Tasha Tudor and Lane Smith.
 I'm also slightly obsessed with classical music by Russian composers and Russian animation.

 I definitely have themes in my art that seem to keep popping up.
 I'm not sure how conscious I am of this while I'm working or how well I can describe them, but the condensed list would probably be: disguise, birth/death, night, silence, isolation, danger, the shifting of power, and the parasite/host relationship.
-Really, I'm more interested in figuring out why I'm drawn to exploring these particular theme
+Really, I'm more interested in figuring out why I'm drawn to exploring these particular theme and ideas, and what they reflect about me as a person.

 Do you have a favourite drawing you have done?